xybercommander/node-practice/README.md

 # module.js and people.js
 This shows the working of modules and exports between different javascript files

+# streams.js
+This shows the working of streams and buffer in js by creating readStream and <strong>writeStream</strong>

 # docs
 This has some pseudo texts in them